Fkourouma1/UFOs/README.md

 10- We also created a variable for the filtered data that is equal to the data that builds the table.
 This variable will hold the updated table data based on the user input.
 11- Using the For loop, we look through the filters object and store the data that matches the filter values in the variable.
 12- We finally rebuild the table with the filtered data by passing the variable.

 ## Summary
 ### UFO drawbacks
+We have limited data available with data from countries like US and Canada only.
+The UFO sightings are pretty old and from the year 2010, that too from first 13 days only.
-1- There is no button search history.
+There is no clear button to clear the search.
-2- The search is limited to the a few days from 1st to the 13th.
+The search is done by one at a time.
-3- The countries filter is limited to US and Canada.

 ### Recommendation
-- Add a dropdown to choose date, city, state and shape from.
-- Create a link for each event that will give you more details on a different page.
+We could have added a chart also for better presentation. instead of type in the values, we could have added a drop down and select from the list.